codesniper99/Evaluation-Test-PODIO/README.md

 To run my code do the following:

-Wherever PODIO code is downloaded from github run the scripts.sh file by doing :-
+Wherever PODIO code is downloaded from github run the script.sh file in that directory by doing :-

-. script.sh
+  . script.sh   (or bash script.sh)

 Then to run my C++ code for evaluation test do the following:

+  make

+  make test

+It will run the code and produce an output with SimpleStruct Array and also an output.h5 file from which it reads and writes

+-Akhil Vaid (NSIT, New Delhi, India)